 - Educate employees

-Similar to how employees are educated about saving toward a 401(k), it’s helpful for employers to talk to their employees about how they can access guidance and support to manage the out-of-pocket costs of a high-deductible plan.
+Similar to how employees are educated about saving toward a 401(k), it’s helpful for employers to talk to their employees about how they can access support and guidance to handle the out-of-pocket costs of a high-deductible plan.
 In addition, communicating the benefits of an HSA – including tax advantages and portability – can help them make better choices.

 How can you help clients encourage their employees to value and utilize all the benefits their health plan offers?

-As diversity, equity, and inclusion continue to gain ground, now more than ever employers are focused on creating a robust benefits package – often including unique health benefits – that appeal to the full spectrum of their employees.
-No surprise, since new research makes it increasingly clear that companies with more diverse workforces perform better financially.9
+As diversity, inclusion and equity continue to gain traction, now more than ever employers are focused on creating a robust benefits package – typically including unique health benefits – that appeal to the full spectrum of their employees.
+No surprise, since new research makes it more and more clear that companies with more diverse workforces perform better financially.9